bangerth/biharmonic/readme.md

 # Input

-The program reads the parameter values that determine what is to be computed from a file called `biharmonic.prm`, located in the directory in which the executable is run.
-This file looks as follows:
+The program reads the parameter values that determine what is to be computed from an input file.
+If the executable is called without arguments, then the input file is implicitly assumed to be a file called `biharmonic.prm`, located in the directory in which the executable is run.
+In that case, output is also written into this directory.
+On the other hand, if the executable is called with a command line argument, then this argument is interpreted as the name of a directory in which the input file `biharmonic.prm` is located, and to which the output files are to be written.

+The syntax of the `biharmonic.prm` file is as follows:
 ```
 set Mesh file name                   = ./square_mesh.vtk